AggV2 Code Book - Functional annotation queries¶

-There is a very useful plugin for bcftools called split-vep (available with bcftools version 1.10.2-foss-2018b) which we will make use of here to query and parse the functional annotation from VEP.
-Please read the documentation for more information.
+We can use split-vep (available with bcftools version 1.10.2-foss-2018b) to query and parse the functional annotation from VEP.

 bcftools version